2024 United States House of Representatives elections in Tennessee: District 6

-The 6th district takes in the eastern suburbs of Nashville and the northern part of Middle Tennessee, including Hendersonville and Lebanon.
-The incumbent is Republican John Rose, who was re-elected with 66.33% of the vote in 2022.
+The 6th district encompasses the eastern portions and suburbs of Nashville and extends across northern Middle Tennessee.
+It includes the cities of Hendersonville and Gallatin, as well as the eastern portion of Lebanon.
+The district continues eastward across the Cumberland Plateau, including the regional centers of Cookeville and Crossville, and reaches as far as Scott County, where East Tennessee begins.
+The incumbent was Republican John Rose, who was re-elected with 66.33% of the vote in 2022.
 He won re-election with 68.0% of the vote.